jizhou3721/Dreamloom/README.md

 ## 📜 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3 License — see the [LICENSE](LICENSE) file for details.